AElfProject/AElf/docs/tutorials/cross-chain/request-new-side-chain.md

 - the BPs must *approve* this request.
 - finally the developer must *release* the request to finalize the creation.

 Keep in mind that this is just the logical on-chain creation of the side-chain.
-After the side-chain is released there's extra steps needed for it to be a fully functional blockchain, include the producers running the side-chain's nodes.
+After the side-chain is released there's extra steps needed for it to be a fully functional blockchain, including the producers running the side-chain's nodes.

 Note: for more information about the meaning of the different fields, refer to the document in the [cross-chain section](../../crosschain/setup.md).